britecharts/britecharts/.github/CONTRIBUTING.md

 ---
 ## Standards

 We have followed a couple of standards outside of the regular Eventbrite workflow in this project: [JSDoc](http://usejsdoc.org) comments and Test Driven Development.
+You can also check other info in our code [styleguide][styleguide].

 ### Test Driven Development